 - the purpose for adding the substance can be articulated clearly by the manufacturer as achieving a solely technological function (i.e. the 'stated purpose') - the addition of the substance to food is safe for human consumption - the amounts added are consistent with achieving the technological function - the substance is added in a quantity and a form which is consistent with delivering the stated purpose - no nutrition, health or related claims are to be made in regard to the substance.

-FSANZ has determined that permitting the use of glucoamylase sourced from T. reesei containing the glucoamylase gene from T. reesei as a processing aid is consistent with the specific order principles for 'Technological Function'.
+FSANZ determined that permitting this enzyme is consistent with these specific order policy principles for 'Technological Function'.